Digitalswede/ADS_2021/README.md

  - Librispeech, a dataset containing speaker-labled audiobook data, came to be very useful in the project.
 Since it does not contain (noticeable) noise, this dataset was primarily used for speaker differentiation.
 This was convineant as all speakers in the dataset are labled.
 Since this dataset was at 16KHz, we upsampled it to fit the other datasets at 44.1KHz.

  - CHIME-Home was used for some negative samples, as it partly contained non-speech audio.
-This dataset was also at a different sampling rate, and had to be upscaled in order to keep our data integrity as we were not sure how different sampling rates would affect the model.
+This dataset was also at a different sampling rate, and had to be upscaled in order to keep our data integrity as we did not want our data integrity comprimised due to irregular data.